Khoeckman/canvasParticles/README.md

   <script>
     const initParticles = () => {
-      const selector = '#canvas-particles-1' // Query Selector for the canvas const options = {} // See #options
-      new CanvasParticles(selector, options).start()
+      const selector = '#canvas-particles' // Query Selector for the canvas const options = {} // See #options new CanvasParticles(selector, options).start()
     }